kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 of *CRVAL1*.
 Now we have a method to find at which frequency a spatial map in the data cube was observed.

-WCSlib velocities from frequency data .....................................
+WCSLIB velocities from frequency data .....................................

 Usually similar FITS headers provide information about a velocity.